-At the Taradash Group, P.C., we are always striving to ensure that our client’s rights are always protected.
+At Taradash Given, P.C., we are always striving to ensure that our client’s rights are always protected.
 Family law issues and proceedings can be emotionally taxing and we understand the importance of having a compassionate yet zealous advocate stand up for your rights and make sure your goals are realized.
-If you are having difficulties with your marriage or any family law matter, contact the attorneys at The Taradash Group, P.C.
+If you are having difficulties with your marriage or any family law matter, contact the attorneys at Taradash Given, P.C.
 We have the knowledge and dedication you need to help you through any family law issue you may find yourself.Invalidating Your Marriage

 Today, an annulment is referred to as a Declaration of Invalidity of Marriage.
 In a typical divorce case, the courts are terminating a valid marriage.
 In an annulment, you are asking the court to determine that the marriage was never valid and therefore, the parties were never legally married.Grounds for Invalidating a Marriage